dataronio/Thinkful-Unit3/challenge3.5.5.md

 8. Identify faces in an image.

-   Answer: Face recognition with lots of data state of the art methods are deep learning.
-We could try PCA and use a logistic regression also.
+   Answer: For face recognition with lots of data the state of the art methods are currently deep learning.
+We could try PCA by rolling up the image into a vector.
+With a dataset of images we could then use a logistic regression to classify faces.

 9. Predict which of three flavors of ice cream will be most popular with boys vs girls.